Victor Hammer Fellowship

 Sarah Bryant arrived at the Center in summer 2008.
 She interrupted the completion of her MFA in the Book Arts Program at the University of Alabama, Tuscaloosa, in spring 2008 when invited to teach book arts at the University of Georgia program in Cortona, Italy.
 She received her MFA in the book arts program from the University of Alabama Tuscaloosa in December 2008.
 At Wells, Sarah taught intro book binding, the Editioned Book, Art on the Press, and a variety of independents.
 She won the Minnesota Center for Book Arts 2011 Artist's Book Prize for her book "Biography" and was the first fellow at Wells to stay on an extra year.
 Sarah returned to Alabama to teach at Tuscaloosa during Anna Embree's sabbatical leave in fall 2011.

 Katie Baldwin is a printmaker who has received artist-in-residence grants both in the U.S. and several other countries including Japan, Mexico, Cuba, and Poland.
 Her work is included in special collections such as the Fine Prints Collection at the Library of Congress.
 Baldwin has been artist-in-residence at the Women's Studio Workshop and a Stein Fellow at the Center for Book Arts in New York.
-As the seventh Victor Hammer Fellow, she is teaching courses in bookbinding and letterpress printing and has quickly become an integral part of the Center.
+As the seventh Victor Hammer Fellow, she taught courses in bookbinding and letterpress printing.